wmgtss/wmgtss-api/README.md

 ### Environment

-Create a `.env` file at the same directory level as this README.
+Create file named `.env` at the same directory level as this README.
 This will contain a number of configuration overrides read by the application when it starts.
 Below is a list of all available overrides, along with their defaults.
 The ones marked 'NOT SET' **must be set** in the `.env` file.

 #### **Notes:**